Skip to content

 What the Hyperscalers Confirmed

 NVIDIA GB200 NVL72: Over 5,000 copper NVLink cables inside each rack (scale-up).
-Optical transceivers — 400G SR4 with ConnectX-7, upgrading to 800G DR4 with ConnectX-8 — for the scale-out network (rack-to-rack).
+Optical transceivers for the scale-out network (rack-to-rack).
 The pattern: copper inside, optics outside.
+See our NVIDIA platform compatibility guide for Spectrum-4, Quantum-X800, and ConnectX-8 specifics.

 Meta's 24K-GPU cluster (SIGCOMM 2024): Copper DAC for all intra-rack connections, single-mode fiber with pluggable transceivers for inter-rack.
 Meta chose copper for intra-rack specifically because passive DAC has significantly better MTBF than optical — in a system where one link failure stalls thousands of GPUs, per-link reliability is paramount.

 xAI Colossus (200K GPUs): Uses NVIDIA Spectrum-X Ethernet with Credo ZeroFlap AEC for inter-rack connectivity.
-The largest known GPU cluster chose AEC over AOC for the 3–7 m zone.
+The largest known GPU cluster chose AEC over AOC for the 3–7m zone.

 The Universal Pattern: Every production AI cluster uses multiple interconnect types matched to distance zones.
 The engineering challenge isn't choosing one technology — it's choosing the right technology for each link.